 3. Spring cleaning

 Spring, and the fact that we are home more, is a great reason to clean up!
-Taking time to sort out toys, books, and closets not only gets children moving, but could help in other ways.
+Taking time to sort out toys, books, and closets not only gets children moving, but these cleaning and organizing tasks could help in other ways.
 Parents whose incomes were affected will definitely be hitting garage sales and thrift stores to find items for their growing children for the next school year.
 And if you’re donating gently used books, most schools and classrooms are happy for the donation!

 So, having your children help with the sorting, collecting, lifting, and hauling will get movement into their day.
 If you have a yard, cleaning up outside is also a great way to get your house ready for when this crisis is over!